 Spherion has information on open positions in the area.

 Vermont Department of Health Public Health Response to 2019 Novel Coronavirus

-The Health Department is closely monitoring the rapid developments in the outbreak of respiratory illness caused by a novel (new) coronavirus, COVID-19.
+The Health Department is closely monitoring the rapid developments in the outbreak of COVID-19.

 Coronavirus (COVID-19) Information and Updates from UVM Medical Center

 The UVM Health Network is working with the Vermont Department of Health and New York State Department of Health to coordinate preparedness efforts based upon guidance from the Centers for Disease Control and Prevention (CDC).

 Information and guidance from WHO regarding the current outbreak of coronavirus disease, including daily updates.

 Video from WHO explaining what’s currently known about the virus.

 The Mass Claims Program allows employers who are experiencing a slowdown in business, or a temporary/permanent layoff for a group of 10 or more employees, to open claims for the affected employees.
 REMINDER: If your business is laying off ten (10) or more employees, there is a specific “mass layoff” process.